 When to hit a fade?

 It’s similar to a draw.
 If the hole doglegs right, right-handers should choose a fade.
-On dogleg left holes, this stroke is ideal for lefties.
-When your line is hampered by obstacles, a fade can assist you get out of trouble.
+On left dogleg holes, this stroke is ideal for lefties.
+When your line is hampered by obstacles, a fade can assist you in getting out of trouble.

 Draw in golf